 When it comes to non-prescription diets for weight gain, kitten food is often recommended because it’s designed with higher calories and protein to boost growth.
 Purina ProPlan Savor Classic Chicken food is a strong choice thanks to its extra high protein and fat.
 Like Hill’s a/d, it uses liver as a protein source but the price of this diet is much more affordable.
 ProPlan Savor comes in a smaller can than the Recovery or Hill’s but still packs a high-calorie count.
 This diet will also appeal to owners who prefer feeding grain-free diets.
 Some cats may not like the taste and texture of this food compared to some of the other choices.

-7. Wellness Core Natural Grain-Free Turkey And Chicken Liver Kitten Food
+8. Wellness Core Turkey & Chicken Liver Kitten Food

 |Calories:||108 kcal/3-ounce can|